Cynthia7979/Cynthia7979.github.io/ideas/herobrine.md

 Sure, one can argue that the textures at this point is nowhere near a photograph and that it doesn't satisfy the prominent feature of liminal spaces, the feeling of familiarity.

-However, as declared by early Minecraft Forum users, a 3D, first-person survival game like Minecraft is already immersing enough to have people "suspend the disbelief" and imagine that they're not controlling a player, but living in this eerie, dangerous world themselves.
+However, as declared by several early Minecraft players, a 3D, first-person survival game like Minecraft is already immersing enough to have people "suspend the disbelief" and imagine that they're not controlling a player, but living in this eerie, dangerous world themselves.

 ![Minecraft scary](/static/minecraft-scary-forum.png)
 ![Minecraft immersive](/static/minecraft-immersive-forum.png)
 ([source](https://www.minecraftforum.net/forums/archive/alpha/alpha-survival-single-player/817234-why-is-minecraft-so-scary))
+{:.caption}

 ![Minecraft creepy glitch](/static/creepy-glitch-forum.png)
 ([source](https://www.minecraftforum.net/forums/archive/alpha/alpha-survival-multiplayer/822199-creepy-glitch))
+{:.caption}

+So, what effect would this have on a player?